Ashburnham in Worcester County, Massachusetts — The American Northeast (New England)

 in the war that saved

 Erected 1904 by Melvin Ohio Adams.

 Credits.
 This page was last revised on May 15, 2019.
-This page originally submitted on May 14, 2019, by Darren Brosseau of Fitchburg, Massachusetts.
-This page has been viewed 48 times since then.
+It was originally submitted on May 14, 2019, by Darren Brosseau of Fitchburg, Massachusetts.
+This page has been viewed 93 times since then and 4 times this year.
 Photos: 1, 2. submitted on May 14, 2019, by Darren Brosseau of Fitchburg, Massachusetts. • Bernard Fisher was the editor who published this page.